demolust/cv_portafolio/readme.md

    - Click **Save**.

 3. **Access Your Resume:**
-   - After a few minutes, your resume will be live at `https://<your-username>.github.io/<repository-name>/`.
+   - After waiting some minutes, the resume will be live at `https://<your-username>.github.io/<repository-name>/`.

 ---